 - The difference between a coffin and a casket is: a coffin has six sides and is hexagonal in shape, while a casket has four and is rectangular.

-- In the decades to come, the area surrounding The Coffin Block became the City’s first downtown core.
-It was just west of Toronto’s first permanent City Hall and what we know today as the St Lawrence Market South building.
+- The Coffin Block was in close proximity to the city’s first downtown core.
+It was just west of Toronto’s first permanent City Hall, in the front portion of what we know today as the St Lawrence Market South building.